Autcoder/Codinstall/README.md

 ### Usage

-- When you run the Quicklang script, it will automatically check for dependencies (tar, curl, and make) required for installation.
+- When you run the Quicklang script, it will automatically check for dependencies (tar, curl, and make) if needed for installation.
 If any of these dependencies are missing, the script will prompt you to install them.

-- After ensuring that dependencies are met, the script will ask you to specify the programming language you want to install.
-Simply type the name of the language and press Enter.

-Quicklang will then execute the necessary commands to install the specified programming language on your system.
+- Quicklang will then execute the necessary commands to install the specified programming language on your system.

 To exit the script, type "exit" or "quit" and press Enter.

-#### Supported Languages(for dnf)
+#### Supported Languages

 Quicklang currently supports the installation of the following programming languages: